-Guardianship over a loved one may be considered in a number of circumstances.
+Guardianship in New Jersey is a legal service Ward Shindle & Hall Attorneys excel at, guardianship over a loved one may be considered in a number of circumstances.
 Although it can be a necessary tool and a way to provide care to someone who needs it, guardianship should be considered as a last resort.
 In most cases, the initiation of a guardianship action removes an individual’s rights to make their own decisions and to be independent.
 However, there are a few instances where guardianship is deemed necessary.

 What is Guardianship?